 GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments identifies-in the context of the current governmental financial reporting environment-the hierarchy of generally accepted accounting principles (GAAP).
 The "GAAP hierarchy" consists of the sources of accounting principles used to prepare financial statements of state and local governmental entities in conformity with GAAP and the framework for selecting those principles.
 This Statement reduces the GAAP hierarchy to two categories of authoritative GAAP and addresses the use of authoritative and nonauthoritative literature in the event that the accounting treatment for a transaction or other event is not specified within a source of authoritative GAAP.
-This Statement is effective for financial statements for 2016, and should be applied retroactively.
+This Statement has been implemented this year and was applied retroactively.